happymimimix/PianoFromAboveVIZ-modded/README.md

 Because very few people use that thing in black midi.

-## Can I have the modified source code?
-#### Answer:
-It's not accessible publicly, if you need it please contact me through email: happy_mimimix@163.com

 ## The note count become inaccurate when skipping!
 #### Answer:
 Known issue, currently no fixes are available.